This is part 5 of a series of articles entitled ‘Astroturfing the way for the Fourth Industrial Revolution’.

 Or, rather – that 5G has ‘access’ to you.

-Established in 2011, Tyvak Nano-Satellite Systems was co-founded by Jordi Puig-Suari and Scott MacGillivray, who previously managed nanosatellite programs for Boeing Phantom Works , the advanced prototyping arm Boeing Company , responsible for developing their next generation and highly classified weapons platforms (Phantom Works are Boeing’s answer to Lockheed’s Skunk Works ), including aircraft, drones and NASA’s unmanned spacecraft.
+Established in 2011, Tyvak Nano-Satellite Systems was co-founded by Jordi Puig-Suari and Scott MacGillivray, who previously managed nanosatellite programs for Boeing Phantom Works , the advanced prototyping arm of the Boeing Company , responsible for developing their next generation and highly classified weapons platforms (Phantom Works are Boeing’s answer to Lockheed’s Skunk Works ), including aircraft, drones and NASA’s unmanned spacecraft.

 Tyvak is a subsidiary company owned by the US military intelligence, communications and aerospace corporation, Terran Orbital , who claim to manufacture ‘space systems’ and aerospace solutions “at a fraction of the cost of traditional spacecraft.”